w3c-ccg/traceability-interop/docs/tutorials/did-web-discovery/README.md

 ## Access Token Request

-The first thing that we need to do is preserve the output of the Get Access Token request so that we can use the created access token for authenticated requests to the VC API endpoint.
+First, preserve the output of the `Get Access Token` request, so that we can use the created access token for authenticated requests to the VC API endpoint.

-Open up the "Get Access Token" request in the "Get Access Token Tutorial" and select the "Tests" tab.
-Add the following code to the end of the test so that the access token is stored as a collection variable:
+To preserve this output, open the "Get Access Token" request in the "Get Access Token Tutorial", and select the "Tests" tab.
+Add the following code to the end of the test, so that the access token is stored as a collection variable:

 ```javascript
 // The returned `access_token` value is persisted as a Postman collection